kdenhartog/indy-dev/python/doc/getting_started-enterpise.md

 ![Scenario Intro 2](images/0.0&#32;Scenario&#32;Intro&#32;2.png)

-For Alice to qualify for the car loan, Alice needs to find a job (she is currently unemployed) and then present a job certificate certifying her employment, salary level, length of service, etc.
+For Alice to qualify for the car loan, Alice needs to find a job (she is currently unemployed) and then present a job certificate verifying her employment, salary level, length of service, etc.

 ![Scenario Intro 2.5](images/0.0&#32;Scenario&#32;Intro&#32;2.5.png)

 #### Use Case 3.
 Proof of employment

-_To get the loan from Thrift Bank, Alice needs to find a job (Alice is currently unemployed) and present a job certificate from her employer to Thrify Bank certifying her employment, salary level, length of service, etc._
+_To get the loan from Thrift Bank, Alice needs to find a job (Alice is currently unemployed) and present a job certificate from her employer to Thrify Bank verifying her employment, salary level, length of service, etc._

 This use case describes the actors, roles, business processes, and artifacts (state) involved in Alice proving that she is employed and able to service the car loan.
 The following is a description the extends the overall process to include the Generate Proof of Employment business process.

 ![Scenario Intro 3](images/0.0&#32;Scenario&#32;Intro&#32;3.png)

-For Alice to apply for a job at Acme Corp, she needs to obtain a certified copy of her transcript from Faber College (where she graduated from).
+For Alice to apply for a job at Acme Corp, she needs to obtain a verifiable copy of her transcript from Faber College (where she graduated from).

 ![Scenario Intro 3.5](images/0.0&#32;Scenario&#32;Intro&#32;3.5.png)

 #### Use Case 4.
 Finding a job

 _To find a job, Alice applies for as a candidate for a position at Acme Corp.
-To apply for a job at Acme Corp, Alice needs to include a certified copy of her transcript from Faber College (from where she graduated with her Bachelor's degree)._
+To apply for a job at Acme Corp, Alice needs to include a verifiable copy of her transcript from Faber College (from where she graduated with her Bachelor's degree)._

-This use case describes the actors, roles, business processes, and artifacts (state) involved in Alice obtaining a certified copy of her transcript and apply for a job at Acme Corp.
+This use case describes the actors, roles, business processes, and artifacts (state) involved in Alice obtaining a verifiable copy of her transcript and apply for a job at Acme Corp.
 The following is a description the extends the overall process to include the:
 - Recruiting and Hiring business process ([business collaboration](http://pubs.opengroup.org/architecture/archimate3-doc/chap08.html#_Toc489946044))
 - Issue transcript business process